eBay/tcphup/README.md

 The primary disadvantages of existing approaches are:

 1. The next sequence number has to be guessed and front run in order to insert the RST packet.
+This approach also incurs a performance penalty.
 2. For keep alive connections, idleness causes delays in trying to insert the RST packet.
 3. Numerous application I/O frameworks do not handle a flood of RST's on the wire as gracefully as they would a proper close(2) call.

 # tcphup is different

-tcphup sends a proper shutdown to the socket, resulting in a proper FIN, as if a client had called close(2) to a specific socket without any modifications to the running applications.
+tcphup does a proper shutdown(2) on the socket, resulting in a proper FIN, as if a client had called shutdown(2)/close(2) to a socket without any modifications to the running applications.

 tcphup is more efficient (libnetlink to traverse connections) and provides better heuristics for closing stale TCP connections.

-tcphup works with multi-path TCP.
+tcphup works with multi-path TCP and only requires glibc.

 ## Example use case